ZEDXION Reaches Self Reported Market Capitalization of $2.32 Billion (USDZ)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-ZEDXION launched on May 15th, 2022.
+ZEDXION was first traded on May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 2,327,199,002 tokens.
+The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
 ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
 The official website for ZEDXION is zedxion.io.
-The official message board for ZEDXION is medium.com/@zedxion_exchange.
-The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
+ZEDXION’s official message board is medium.com/@zedxion_exchange.

-It is usually not presently possible to buy alternative cryptocurrencies such as ZEDXION directly using US dollars.
-Investors seeking to trade ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as ZEDXION directly using US dollars.
+Investors seeking to acquire ZEDXION should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZEDXION using one of the exchanges listed above.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.